 With respect to Proposal Two, Ratification of Appointment of Independent Registered Public Accounting Firm, the shareholders will have ratified the appointment of our independent registered public accounting firm upon the affirmative vote of the holders of a majority of the shares of common stock present or represented by proxy at the meeting and entitled to vote.
 Accordingly, an abstention will have the same effect as a vote "against" the proposal.
-Brokers and nominees normally have discretion to vote on routine matters such as this proposal.
+Brokers and nominees have discretion to vote on routine matters such as this proposal.
+As a result, we do not expect that any broker non-votes will be cast with respect to Proposal Two.
 Notwithstanding that, we urge you to direct the voting of your shares by following the instructions provided to you by your broker or nominee.